tschiemer/FMLaravel/README.md

  - Run Filemaker scripts (on the Filemaker Server)
  - Authenticate user credentials against Filemaker Server users
  - Easy access to raw Filemaker PHP API using laravel supplied configuration settings (if needed)

-*Please note* that this is a development fork of FMLaravel and ideally the original repository will implement any or all of these features.
-For organizational reasons it has not been pulled as of yet.
- So please also check on its status, because maybe it's now more advanced.

 # Todo